davidtjones/melee-env/README.md

 Some notes:
-* When executing actions on a given frame, you are looking for the falling edge of the previous frame
-	* Fox multishine for example:
-		* Shine on frame 1
-		* Jump on frame 1 of jump squat => after frame 3 of kneebend
 * ~~If you notice that controllers aren't working, check the config in dolphin and verify that the controller profile is setup correctly.
 I have placed a working GCPadNew.ini in this repo.~~ This should be fixed by the new automation steps!

-The [SLP Dataset](https://drive.google.com/file/d/1ab6ovA46tfiPZ2Y3a_yS1J3k3656yQ8f/view?usp=sharing) is tentatively required for the initial training setup.
-It needs to be placed in or linked to src/training/dataset/slp